← Back to UPPS Overview

 Guidance

-Disclosures should enable users to understand the complexity and depth of the supply chain.
+Disclosures shall enable users to understand the complexity and depth of the supply chain.

 Disclosure Requirement